yuanjv/rustAutoPasteAfter3Sec/README.md

 # rustAutoPasteAfter3Sec

-the rsautogui is not reliable... failed
+the rsautogui is not great
+bugs need to address

+"{}" still doesn't work

 Paste this in terminal